-According to the official WordPress site …
+As the official WordPress site explains …

 A WordPress Theme is a collection of files that work together to produce a graphical interface with an underlying unifying design for a weblog.
 These files are called template files.
 A Theme modifies the way the site is displayed, without modifying the underlying software.
 Themes may include customized template files, image files (*.jpg, *.gif), style sheets (*.css), custom Pages, as well as any necessary code files (*.php).

-(WordPress.org – WP Themes Directory)
+(WordPress.org – Free WordPress Theme Directory)

 (Browse Thousands Of FREE WordPress Themes!)

-WordPress Themes – Benefits And Advantages
+Benefits And Advantages Of Using Themes

-About Responsive Themes
+Responsive WordPress Themes

 Many theme designers are now creating WP themes that incorporate “responsive” web design.